If you have a family member living in the Netherlands, find out if you’re eligible to join them with a partner visa.

 You are eligible to apply for verification against EU law and the certificate of lawful residence if you are the spouse, (registered or unregistered) partner, child under 21, parent or grandparent of an EU/EEA/Swiss citizen who has lawful residence in the Netherlands.

 If your family member is a Dutch national, in most cases the EU verification procedure will not be available to you, even though the Netherlands is a member of the EU.
 Instead, you must apply for a residence permit.
-See the complete guide to Dutch visas and permits to see which permit could apply to your situation.
+See the complete guide to Dutch visas to see which permit could apply to your situation.